eranravid/FullStackGameFramwork2017-NEnt/README.md

 ## About

-Code_assignment_Framework by Eran Ravid for NetEnt.
+FullStackGameFramwork2017 NEnt by Eran Ravid .
 26.6.2017.
 This is a fullstack Node.js app using lots of technologies such as npm, ES6 and HTML5.

 This app was tested on: